RX-795 Reflex Sight

 The RX-795 is powered by a single CR1632 3V lithium coin cell battery which lasts approximately X hours under normal use.

 The RX-795 features automatic brightness so manual adjustment isn’t necessary.
 A sensor located on the front of the unit detects the amount of light coming from the direction of your target and adjusts the brightness accordingly.

-The RX-795 is available in your choice of red or green.
+The RX-795 is currently available in red but will be soon available in green.
 Color selection can be made using the drop-down menu before adding the item to your cart.

 The RX-795 is designed to be fully automatic, so you won’t be inconvenienced with a power button.
 Simply pick up the unit and it will instantly turn on.
 After 10 minutes of inactivity, the RX-795 will automatically shut off to conserve battery life.

 First, remove any dirt or debris using a soft brush or compressed air.
 Then, gently wipe the lens with the included microfiber cleaning cloth.
 A small amount of rubbing alcohol may be applied to the cloth or a cotton-tipped swab.